ickc/pantable/docs/README.md

 title:	CSV Tables in Markdown --- Pandoc Filter for CSV Tables ...

-**Warning: panflute and pantable only support pandoc < 2.10 and is so far incompatible with pandoc 2.10+.
+**Warning: Currently pantable only support pandoc < 2.10.
 This is because there's a new AST change related to table spans.
-See https://github.com/jgm/pandoc/issues/1024, https://github.com/sergiocorreia/panflute/issues/142.
-Until that is resolved, please stick with 2.9.2.1 or below when used together with pantable.**
+See more in https://github.com/ickc/pantable/issues/51.
+Until that is resolved, please stick with 2.9.2.1 or below.**

-The pantable package comes with 2 pandoc filters, `pantable.py` and `pantable2csv.py`. `pantable` is the main filter, introducing a syntax to include CSV table in markdown source. `pantable2csv` complements `pantable`, is the inverse of `pantable`, which convert native pandoc tables into the CSV table format defined by `pantable`.
+The pantable package comes with 2 pandoc filters, `pantable` and `pantable2csv`. `pantable` is the main filter, introducing a syntax to include CSV table in markdown source. `pantable2csv` complements `pantable`, is the inverse of `pantable`, which convert native pandoc tables into the CSV table format defined by `pantable`.

 Some example uses are: